-Clusters may vary somewhat from year to year, but coincide with the Center's core programs.
-A list of next year's cluster topics will be distributed in the Spring prior to the application process.
 Applications for the Research Clusters are publicized and collected during the Spring semester for the following academic year.
 You cannot apply to participate for only one semester.
 Note: Students not enrolled in the class can attend designated "open" cluster sessions to observe, learn, and collaborate.
 These sessions are held once each semester.
 1Ls and 2Ls who attend open cluster sessions will be given preference for selection to be enrolled the following year.

 For further information or for any questions about the Cluster Program, please contact Lauren Burkhart at Lauren.Burkhart@asu.edu.